 Approximately 30 minutes before turning the heater down for the overnight burn it is recommended to load the heater with fuel.
-Leave the air control in the Medium to High position.
+Leave the air control in the medium to high position.
 Let the heater run for about 30 minutes.

 This will reduce the moisture content in the fuel before shut down.
 (This will help reduce the creosote formation in the firebox and flue.)
 Set the air control to the setting you have found best for your requirements.
-Turn the fan off or to the thermostat control position and retire.
+Turn the fan off and retire.
 The aim when overnight burning is to have only a few hot embers left in the bottom of the firebox in the morning, not huge lumps of wood.